 Do Human Factors Engineers and Ergonomists Make A Lot Of Money?

 Human Factors Engineers and Ergonomists make between $56,470 and $132,340 a year.

 Human Factors Engineers and Ergonomists who work in Wyoming, Washington, or Texas, make the highest salaries.

-Below is a list of the median annual salaries for Human Factors Engineers and Ergonomists in different U.S. states.
+How much do Human Factors Engineers and Ergonomists make in different U.S. states?

 |State||Annual Mean Salary|

 |District of Columbia||$88,380|

 What Tools & Technology do Human Factors Engineers and Ergonomists Use?

 Below is a list of the types of tools and technologies that Human Factors Engineers and Ergonomists may use on a daily basis: